-In addition to my 10 years of professional work in mental health, I am also a close family member of someone with a lifelong mental illness.
-I understand the ups and downs of recovery, the impact on families and the strain of community and social factors on mental health.
+In addition to my 12 years of professional work in mental health, I am also a close family member of someone with a lifelong mental illness.
+I understand the difficulty accessing effective treatment and the cycle of crises and rescue families can get stuck in.

 My therapeutic style is active, practical and curious.
 Previous clients have described me as calm, approachable, patient and kind.
-I love the outdoors and I find much healing in the natural world.
-I enjoy hiking, traveling, reading and binge-watching Netflix.
+I love the outdoors, and I find much healing in the natural world.
 I hope to hear your story and help you move through fear and confusion into a brighter, stronger future.